janasoham/codes_public/mindist_poisson_eb/README.md

 * main_poisson_worst_prior.py: This is used to estimate the worst-case prior that maximizes the posterior variance

 3) The "example_gamma_prior.py" file shows how the code works.
 Here, we first generate samples from the Poisson mixture with a Gamma prior.
-We then compute the min-dist estimators based on NPMLE, Chi-squared, and squared Hellinger distance and then plot them against the data and the Bayes estimator, which we can directly compute in this simulated setup.
+We then compute the min-dist empirical Bayes estimators based on NPMLE, Chi-squared, and squared Hellinger distance and then plot them against the data and the Bayes estimator, which we can directly compute in this simulated setup.

 ## Cite